pygfx/wgpu-py/docs/reference_gui.rst

 Support for Qt
 --------------

-We support PyQt4, PyQt5, PySide and PySide2.
+There is support fo PyQt4, PyQt5, PySide and PySide2.
 The wgpu library detects what library you are using by looking what module has been imported.

 .. code-block:: py